 Example 1: Selecting Columns by Index

-Here’s one example of how to select columns by their indexes in R:
+Here is an example of how to select columns by their indexes in R:

 dataf[, c(1, 2, 3)]